Consider Donna Brazile and Karen Hughes for an insightful and robust program on the most debated political issues of the day.

 CALL TO INQUIRE

 Donna Brazile is one of the best known, most influential African-American women in modern American political life.
 She was named one of the “100 Most Powerful Women in Washington, D.C.,” by Washingtonian Magazine and one of the “50 Most Powerful Women in America” by Essence Magazine.
-Ms. Brazile is a frequent political commentator and the Vice Chair of Voter Registration and Participation at the Democratic National Committee.
+Ms. Brazile is a frequent political commentator, the Vice Chair of Voter Registration and Participation at the Democratic National Committee, and most recently, she's taken a bold step to serve as a commentator on Fox News, a decision "rooted in the belief that you cannot make progress, let alone reach compromise, without first listening to, and understanding those who disagree with you on critical issues."

 Karen Hughes serves as Worldwide Vice Chair at Burson Cohn & Wolfe.
 She is one of the world's foremost communication strategists, specializing in strategic messaging and communications, crisis communications and executive positioning with clients ranging from global corporations to Fortune 500 CEOs.